 - Advanced Studies: Learn how macro variables like the yield curve and credit spreads act as structural filters for equity prices.

-2. Develop a Comprehensive Trading Plan
+2. Develop a Written Trading Plan

 - Strategy Formulation: Build trading strategies based on technical analysis, risk management, and market timing principles.